Inferara/inferara.com/content/en/blog/logic-in-computer-science-conspectus.md

 # Normal forms:

 There are two properties of a formula which are useful to know.
 They are _validity_ and _satisfiability_.

-A formula is valid if it is _always_ true, and a formula is satisfiable if there is at least one case (one assignment of true and false to each propositional atom) where it is true.
+>A formula is valid if it is _always_ true, and a formula is satisfiable if there is at least one case (one assignment of true and false to each propositional atom) where it is true.
+{.important}

 In general, it is actually not that simple to check that a formula has these properties, especially if it contains a lot of variables.
 For each additional variable that we add to the formula, the truth table _doubles_ in size.
 Thus, simply checking each line in the truth table will take $2^n$ operations in the worst case, which quickly becomes an unreasonable amount of work.
 In practice, tools called SAT solvers are used, which employ some clever tricks to usually find the answer faster.

 But, there are classes of formulae which are much easier to test for validity or satisfiability.
 Among them are formulae in CNF (conjunctive normal form) and DNF (disjunctive normal form.)
 Let us first have a look at formulae in disjunctive normal form, and see how they can be easily checked for satisfiability.

-A formula is said to be in disjunctive normal form if it is a disjunction of clauses, where each clause is a conjunction of atoms (or their negations.)
+>A formula is said to be in disjunctive normal form if it is a disjunction of clauses, where each clause is a conjunction of atoms (or their negations).
+{.important}

 Here are a few examples:
 1. $p\lor\lnot p$
 2. $(a\land b\land \lnot c) \lor c \lor (a\land\lnot b)$
 3. $p$